 Frequently asked questions

 It assists by automatically grouping similar alerts, summarizing the situation, and then pre-populating a new incident form with a suggested title, description, and priority level when an engineer decides to create an incident.
-This acts as a copilot, making the incident creation process faster.
+This acts as a helpful copilot, making the incident creation process faster.

-The features for Atlassian Intelligence Create Incidents from Alerts, including AI-powered alert grouping and AI-assisted incident creation, are included in the Premium and Enterprise plans for Jira Service Management.
+The features for Atlassian Intelligence create incidents from alerts, including AI-powered alert grouping and AI-assisted incident creation, are included in the Premium and Enterprise plans for Jira Service Management.
 They are not available in the Free or Standard tiers.

 Share this post